Indigenous music of Australia: Transcription

 Early visitors and settlers published a number of transcriptions of traditional Aboriginal music.
-The earliest transcription of Aboriginal music was by Edward Jones in London in 1793, published in Musical Curiosities, 1811.
+The earliest transcription of Aboriginal music was by Edward Jones (Bardd y Brenin) in London in 1793, published in Musical Curiosities, 1811.
 Two Eora men (of the Sydney area in New South Wales), Yemmerrawanne and Bennelong, had travelled to England with Arthur Phillip, and while they were in London gave a recital of a song in the Dharug language.

 Northern Australia

 Bunggul

 The Yolngu term Bunggul refers to song, music and dance, which form a ceremony in central to eastern Arnhem Land, Northern Territory.
 It is performed east of the Mann River as far south as Mainoru and southeast across the Rose River region to Numbulwar.
 The songs contain specific words and use a similar structure, and there is often a "final recitative", where lyrics are sung for a long period after the didjeridu and stick beating has stopped.
 Some songs tell of epic journeys in the far past, of ancestors in the Dreaming; Elkin cited an example of a song series from consisting of 188 songs.
 Those of the Djatpangarri style, tell of everyday events.
 The lyrics differ much from song to song, and can vary from performance to performance, improvised by the musicians and lead "songman", within certain structures and patterns.
 The leader of the ritual choreographs not only the dancers, but also the music, in this form, in contrast to western Arnhem Land, where the songman leads.

 Bunggul is often used to describe the dance component of the ceremony, while manikay refers to the songs.

 The Garma Festival has a nightly bunggul performance.
 In 2014, The Monthly's "Best of Australian Arts" edition described the bunggul as "an exhilarating performance" and "an example of one of the world’s oldest musical traditions.
 We must do everything to recognise its enormous value to our lives as Australians".
+In 2023, a special bunggul was performed in honour of the recently deceased Yolngu leader and land rights champion Galarrwuy Yunupingu.